tmorin/cqrsjs/README.md

 Things done into an aggregate can be committed or rollbacked.
 The same aggregate can be enhanced by several cqrs instances.

-The following paragraphes take as exemple an application called shoplist.
+The following paragraphs take as example an application called shoplist.
 The shoplist application list items to buy.
 When the user bought an item, the item can be marked as bought.
 For each item there is a quantity.